DIY Pillowcase Dress

 Several you tube videos later; I was confident enough to give it a whirl.

 First up, pick out some fabric you love.
-The best place in my opinion is online at fabric.com or here because it is super fast!
+The best place, in my opinion, is online at fabric.com or here because it is super fast!
 They are quick and have a huge selection to choose from.
-My niece’s middle name is the same as my daughter’s Rose, named after my late grandmother.
-We loved her so.
+My niece’s middle name is the same as my daughter’s middle name, Rose.
+They are both named after my late grandmother.
+We loved her so much!
+She was even crafty like me!

 For a few years now, I have had the pretty gray dot and pink rose fabric.
 So, it was as good a time as any to choose it.
-I then pick out a pink and white dot fabric to contrast the rose fabric as the dress hem.
+I also picked out a pink and white dot fabric to contrast the rose fabric as the dress hem.

 The idea of the dress is that you could cut a pillowcase, add some fabric ties, and wah-lah – it’s a dress for a tot.